GladiusClub/gladius-contracts/scf-23.md

 **Reviewer Instructions**:
-- Review backend cloud functions logic describe in [Gladius Knowledge Base](https://gladiusclub.gitbook.io/docs/v/backend)
+- Review backend cloud functions logic described in [Gladius Knowledge Base](https://gladiusclub.gitbook.io/docs/v/backend)
 - Review in Explorer that all transactions intiated in Frontend (see D7 review instructions) were executed and succeeded in Soroban network (Stellar.expert link will be provided in Frontend)